Battle Over Britain: Gameplay

 The German player plans day or night raids and which bomber and fighter forces will be used.
 The British player lays down hidden fighter factories and command centers, and deploys flak to defend potential targets.
 When the German force crosses the British radar line, the German player must reveal the size of the raid, at which point the British player must decide whether to intercept, and which squadrons to commit.
-If the British fighters are able to pierce the German screen of hunter fighters, they can engage the German's main force.
+If the British fighters are able to pierce the German screen of hunter fighters, they can engage the Germans' main force.
 If this happens, the German player must decide whether to press on or abort the mission.
 If the German fights through the British attack, the raid must then contend with any flak defenses around the target before bombing or strafing the target.
 Victory Points are assigned to either player depending on how many German bombers and fighters were destroyed, and how much damage was done to British targets.